 Dog Behavior

 I’m in Denver, CO doing basic and advanced dog training.
-Video clips are on YouTube.
+I sometimes put video clips on YouTube.

 Read about my training principles.